flowx-ai/docs-flowx/docs/platform-setup-guides/access-management/configuring-an-iam-solution.md

 ### Task management service account

 :::info
-The task management service account is utilized to facilitate process initiation, enable the use of the task management plugin (requiring the `FLOWX_ROLE` and role mapper), and access data from Keycloak."
+The task management service account is utilized to facilitate process initiation, enable the use of the task management plugin (requiring the `FLOWX_ROLE` and role mapper), and access data from Keycloak.
 :::

 The task management microservice requires a service account to make direct calls to the Keycloak API.
 Follow these steps to add a task management service account: